Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - Body Horror: Almost as much as his father.
 He's got strips of iron bolted to his skull holding it together after some unexplained injury.
 And if you look closely at his armor, you can see it's not armor.
 It's pieces of metal driven into his flesh.

 - The Brute: He's big, tough, and fights well enough to put Legolas on the defensive.

-- Carry a Big Stick: The films give him a large spiky mace modelled on a vertebral column.
+- Carry a Big Stick: The films give him a large spiky mace modeled on a vertebral column.

 - Choice of Two Weapons: Mace and bow with Morgul arrows.